 Ecological Risk Assessment

-An ecological risk assessmentecological risk assessmentThe application of a formal framework, analytical process, or model to estimate the effects of human actions(s) on a natural resource and to interpret the significance of those effects in light of the uncertainties identified in each component of the assessment process.
-Such analysis includes initial hazard identification, exposure and dose-response assessments, and risk characterization. is the process for evaluating how likely it is that the environment may be impacted as a result of exposure to one or more environmental stressors such as chemicals, land change, disease, invasive species and climate change.
+An ecological risk assessment ological risk assessmentThe application of a formal process to (1) estimate the effects of human action(s) on a natural resource, and (2) interpret the significance of those effects in light of the uncertainties identified in each phase of the assessment process.is the process for evaluating how likely it is that the environment might be impacted as a result of exposure to one or more environmental stressors, such as chemicals, land-use change, disease, and invasive species.

 - Phase 1 - Problem Formulation

 The risk assessor(s) gathers information to determine which plants and animals are or might be at risk and in need of protection.
 Based on the Planning results, they specify:

 - the scope of the assessment in time and space;

 - the environmental stressors of concern;

 - the endpoints to be evaluated (e.g., continued existence of a fishery population, fish species diversity in lakes, sustainable forest habitat); and